Planning a new web design project or a redesign is a tough exercise growing organizations go through.

 Conversely, an eCommerce with 10,000 products may only require 10 unique layouts – several fancy page templates, 1 consistent design for all products, the homepage, and the search page.

-A news site presenting 250,000 stories may require merely 5 different design pages – homepage, a generic text page (like About or Privacy, no unique design there), a single view for news, a category view – and the 404 “not found” page.
+A news site presenting 250,000 stories may require merely 5 different design pages – a homepage, a generic text page (like About or Privacy, no unique design there), a single view for news, a category view – and the 404 “not found” page.

 This is just a representation of what the design thinking process looks like.
-Make sure you brainstorm that ahead of time – because the number of unique templates will predetermine the number of requested sections, and further development is about to be quoted once the design considerations are finalized.
+Make sure you brainstorm ahead of time – because the number of unique templates will predetermine the number of requested sections, and further development is about to be quoted once the design considerations are finalized.